 It can be so difficult to choose from the many exciting and relaxing activities offered in Santa Barbara, so forgive us for making the choices a little harder, but we’d be remiss if we didn’t tell you about some things going on next week!
-If you’re going to be in Santa Barbara the second week of August 2016, consider some of these events; they’re not going to be around for long, so they’ll be extra-special inclusions, especially if you’re a recurring visitor (or hope to become one)!
+If you’re going to be in town the second week of August 2016, consider some of these things to do in Santa Barbara; they’re not going to be around for long, so they’ll be extra-special inclusions, especially if you’re a recurring visitor (or hope to become one)!

 August 7th: Old Spanish Days Fiesta 2016